Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

 #### The Kuaishou TWINs (2023, 2024)

 Alibaba is an e-commerce platform: there are only so many products one wants to browse and has the money to buy.
-In contrast, short video users watch hundreds of thousands of videos over their lifetime, making it more critical to retrieve the best $k$ items in GSU so that ESU doesn't miss interesting items or waste compute on irrelevant items.
-The Chinese short video company Kuaishou is an industry leader in ultra-long sequence modeling, publishing the SOTA TWo-stage Interest Network ([TWIN, 2023](https://arxiv.org/abs/2302.02352)) and its "twin" ([TWIN v2, 2024](https://arxiv.org/abs/2407.16357)).
+In contrast, short video users watch hundreds of thousands of videos over their lifetime, making it crucial for the GSU to retrieve the top $k$ items from an ultra-long sequence riddled with noise that the ESU will consider relevant. .
+The Chinese short video company Kuaishou is an industry leader in ultra-long sequence modeling, publishing the SOTA TWo-stage Interest Network ([TWIN, 2023](https://arxiv.org/abs/2302.02352)) and its "twin" ([TWIN-V2, 2024](https://arxiv.org/abs/2407.16357)).

 Below are the key observations + innovations behind TWIN ---